gradle/native-samples/README.md

 Hello, World!
 ```

-## Executable Multi-Project with Transitive Dependencies (transitive-dependencies)
+## Multi-Project with Transitive Dependencies (transitive-dependencies)

-This builds shows how an executable and several Swift/C++ libraries can be built with Gradle and linked together.
+This builds shows how an application and several Swift/C++ libraries can be built with Gradle and linked together.
 The
 dependencies are added transitively from the dependencies between modules.
 To run it: